 - Performing minor repairs at no charge while items are in for cleaning

-- Offering same day service
+- Offering same day and rush service

 - Free Pick-Up and Delivery Service within Winnipeg